edwinkim16/Git-hub-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

+## Description
+This is a git hub search website.
+The website allows you to search for github username and be able to see their repository

+## Setup/Installation Requirements
+* clone the following repo https://github.com/edwinkim16/Git-hub-search
+* use your desired folder on your machine and clone the repo there
+* Open your project on live server(see #development server)

+## Known Bugs
+ As per now there are no known bugs.If you experience any you can reach via email edwinkimathi226@gmail.com

+## Technologies Used
+I used CSS,HTML,Angular and Typescript.

+## Support and contact details
+Incase of any queries you can reach me through email edwinkimathi226@gmail.com

+### License
+This Project comes wit MIT License.
+View it <a href="https://github.com/edwinkim16/Git-hub-search/blob/master/License"> MIT</a>
+ Edwin Kimathi
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.